 Unites representatives of the bar; private and public criminal defense attorneys; judicial representatives appointed by the Washington Supreme Court, the Superior Court Judges Association and the District and Municipal Court Judges Association; current and former prosecutors; and the public to address new and recurring challenges that impact the public defense system.
 The CPD educates and informs policy makers on issues that need reform and provides concrete proposals that are enhanced by the comprehensive nature of the CPD membership.
-Prerequisite: The CPD is seeking one current or former prosecutor, two at-large public defenders, one at-large member who can be an attorney or a public member, and one representative from local government or a public defense administrator who can be an attorney or a public member Terms are for two years with eligibility to renew membership for up to four additional years.
+Prerequisite: The CPD is seeking one at-large public member, two current or former prosecutors, two at-large members who may be an attorney or a public member, one representative from local government or a public defense administrator who can be an attorney or a public member.
+Terms are for two years with eligibility to renew membership for up to four additional years.